Photo: Mark Borchardt

 Two lawsuits involving Enbridge Energy represent the latest development in Dane County’s standoff with the behemoth Canadian pipeline company over its expansion plans.

 350 Madison won a significant victory in April 2015 when the Dane County Zoning and Land Regulation Committee required that Enbridge obtain spill cleanup insurance.
 Dane County imposed the requirement as a condition of approving Enbridge’s Waterloo pump station, which is part of the company’s plan to triple the volume of tar sands oil flowing through Line 61.
-At full capacity, the pipeline would carry 1.2 million barrels per day through the state, 45% more than the now-rejected Keystone XL.
+At full capacity, the pipeline would carry 1.2 million barrels per day through the state, 45% more than the Keystone XL.

 Enbridge v.
 Dane County concerns Enbridge’s demand that Dane County remove the insurance requirement from the pump station permit on the basis that it was invalidated by a state budget provision adopted as part of the 2015–17 state budget.
 The county has refused to comply, arguing that the insurance requirement was legally required before the county could issue a conditional use permit that balanced the company’s interests with the county’s—that is, without the insurance requirement, the permit could not have been granted at all.

 The dispute came before Judge Anderson in Dane County Circuit Court on September 27, 2016, when Enbridge brought in as its new lawyer Governor Walker’s “fixer,” Atty.
 Eric McLeod, most well known for representing without charge Justice Gableman against ethics charges.